 Hey Guys!
 I’m Josh, the current Webmaster for this awesome EWB chapter here at State!
 I got started this Spring and wanted to become a bigger part of what makes this organization so great: the people, the mission, and the purpose.
-I look forward to spending my undergrad career with EWB NCSU, and who knows, maybe I’ll stay here for grad school too!
+I look forward to spending my undergrad career with EWB-USA, NCSU, and who knows, maybe I’ll stay here for grad school too!
 If you have any questions or concerns [or compliments :)] feel free to send me message!

 The responsibilities of each officer can be seen here.